 Free admission for assistant

 Visitors who are not able to visit the museum independently may be accompanied by an assistant, for whom admission is free.
-People accompanying wheelchair users do not have to pay for their admission ticket, but they are required to reserve a time slot using the ticket form.

 The museum has two specially adapted disabled access toilets, one on the ground floor and one on level -1.
 Unfortunately, there is no disabled access toilet on the first floor.